 School Student Teacher

-Cooperating Teacher Date and Tim e
+Cooperating Teacher Date a nd Time

-Observe Pretend Play in Preschoolers
+Observe Pretend Play in Preschoolers s

-Young children are discovering who they are a object to represent another.
-This is when the cl children act as if an object or an event is real wit of a cup that is empty to emulate dad at the bre ready to go shopping.
-They may be playing child is really playing out his or her own script. hild begins to engage in pretend play.
-Pret th the clear knowledge that it is not.
-For exa eakfast table, or they may put on women alone or with other children.
-They may se end play happens a ample, they may app s shoes and be mo ny time young bear to drink out om getting
+Young children are discovering who they a object to represent another.
+This is when the children act as if an object or an event is reasof a cup that is empty to emulate dad at the ready to go shopping.
+They may be play child is really playing out his or her own scr ne child begins to engage in pretend plant with the clear knowledge that it is not be breakfast table, or they may put on with galone or with other children.
+They ay.
+Pretend play For example, the women's shoes happens are ey may app and be mo ny time young ear to drink out om getting

 Anecdote #1

 How many children were involved?

 Name Age Sex

-Who initiated the play, or how did it get started? ?
+Who initiated the play, or how did it get star rted?

 What roles did the children assume?

 What happened?

 Anecdote #2

-How many children were involved?\\\\\
+How many children were involved? ·

 Name Age Sex

 Who initiated the play, or how did it get started?

 What roles did the children assume?

 What happened?